aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="sample-debug-configurations"></a> Sample Debug Configurations

+Configuration structures group related parameters and reuse shapes where possible.

 Here is an example Debug Configuration to debug a SAM Template resource called "HelloWorldResource".
 The only required fields are: type, request, samTemplate.path, samTemplate.resource